HuangStanley050/upgraded-octo-enigma/README.markdown

 git clone https://github.com/HuangStanley050/upgraded-octo-enigma
 ```

-2. Navigate to the repo
+2. Navigate to the repo directory

-3. Change to the 'dist' folder and open the **index.html** with any browser.
+3. Change directory to the 'dist' folder and open the **index.html** with any browser.

 ### Live